BuckkMinster/Anamorphic/README.md

 Anamorphic encryption is an advanced cryptographic technique that allows the same ciphertext to be decrypted with different keys to reveal different plaintext messages.
 This unique property provides **plausible deniability**—the ability to credibly deny the existence of a secret message.

+## Todo

+Check for MAC to fixe mitm attack

 ## Features

 - ✅ **Single Encryption**: Standard AES-256-CBC encryption